Instructions for the EC 360D-1 Diaphragm Carburetor for the Briggs Raptor/Flathead Limited Engine

 Fuel Line: We recommend methanol or a chemical-resistant fuel line.
-Just like the fuel filter, over time, your line will wear out, so replace when needed.
-Check for kinks in the fuel line to make sure fuel flow is not restricted.
+Like the fuel filter, your line will wear out, so replace it when needed over time.
+Check for kinks in the fuel line to ensure fuel flow is not restricted.

-For a better racing experience with your new carburetor, please study these instructions thoroughly.
+To study these instructions thoroughly for a better racing experience with your new carburetor.

-Idling: DO NOT MOVE THE IDLE SCREW IN SO THE CARBURETOR WILL IDLE.
+Idling: DO NOT MOVE THE IDLE SCREW IN SO THAT THE CARBURETOR WILL IDLE.
 Only turn the idle speed screw in just enough to cushion the shutter from hitting hard against the throttle bore.
 If you set the carburetor where it will idle, the carburetor could have a bad flat spot when it comes off the turn.
-This makes tuning very difficult and ultimately ineffective in your class of racing; it's difficult to find an advantage if you idle your carburetor.
+Idling makes tuning very difficult and ultimately ineffective.
+In your level of racing, it's challenging to find an advantage if you idle your carburetor.
 Do not idle!
 Keep it running with your foot.

-4-Cycle Carburetor Tuning: Using our starting positions, you should only need to tune the high side needle, but we will go through the process of tuning both needles for your education.
+4-Cycle Carburetor Tuning: Using our starting positions, you should only need to tune the high side needle, but we will go through adjusting both needles for your education.

-First: Now, with the engine under full throttle, it should run clean all the way to the end of the longest straightaway.
-If the engine shuts off then comes back on by itself before you get to the end of the longest straightaway, this is more than likely due to the fact the carburetor is set too rich on the high side needle.
-The cure here is to take the high side needle in 1/8 turn increments (leans out) until the engine pulls clean the full length of the straightaway.
+First: Now, with the engine under full throttle, it should run clean to the end of the longest straightaway.
+If the engine shuts off then comes back on by itself before you get to the end of the longest straightaway, this is more than likely because the carburetor is set too rich on the high side needle.
+The cure here is to take the high side needle in 1/8 turn increments (leans out) until the engine pulls clean the entire length of the straightaway.

 Second: Now, bring your engine down to parade lap speed.
 Accelerate hard as you would for the starting line break.
-If you have a flat spot or a bogging condition, this could be due to the carburetor being lean on the low side needle.
+If you have a flat spot or a bogging condition, the carburetor is lean on the low side needle.
 Come out 1/8 of a turn on the low side needle and try again.
-Keeping coming out on the low side needle until the engine pulls hard with no bog or flat spot.
+Keep coming out on the low side needle until the engine pulls hard with no bog or flat spot.
 Now try the same test coming off the turn.
 You should be satisfied once the acceleration pulls hard and clean.
-We have the low side started at 2.5 turns out you not need to turn this needle in any more than a 1/8, or if you are tuning the low side by riching the fuel mixture, do not go further than 3 turns out; the needle could back out and fall out of the carburetor.
-You will need to contact us to diagnose a problem or have the low-side circuit recalibrated.
+We have the low side started at 2.5 turns out you do not need to turn this needle in any more than a 1/8, or if you are tuning the low side by riching the fuel mixture, do not go further than 3 turns out; the needle could back out and fall out of the carburetor.
+You will need to contact us to diagnose a problem or recalibrate the low side circuit.

-Third: Once you have this basic setup, you repeat the first and second steps to fine-tune even further.
-As you lean in the high side needle for the best top-end power, you are also leaning out the bottom a touch.
+Third: Once you have this basic setup, repeat the first and second steps to fine-tune even further.
+As you can see, the tuning of a Tillotson/EC Carburetor on a 4/Cycle engine is a delicate balance between the high and low side needle adjustments plus the pop-off pressure of the carburetor.
+As you lean in the high side needle for the best top-end power, you also lean out the bottom a touch.
 So to assure yourself of good cornering speed and no flat spots of the bottom, you need to go back now and check this under a pull once more.

-As you can see, the tuning of a Tillotson/EC Carburetor on a 4/Cycle engine is a fine balance between the high and low side needle adjustments plus the pop-off pressure of the carburetor.
+Race service to your carburetor is straightforward and can easily be done by you.
+Many pain-staking hours have gone into this unit to increase air and fuel flow.
 The following information is to help you in your racing efforts by educating you more on the workings of your carburetor and how to service it to keep its peak performance.
-Many pain-staking hours have gone into this unit to increase air and fuel flow.
-Race service to your carburetor is straightforward and can easily be done by you.

 Fuel Inlet Cap: Look for cracks and wear.
 Take care of it because it can't stand to take a lot of abuse.

 Fuel Pump Diaphragm: Located above the demand diaphragm.
-To peak the clean and crisp performance of your carburetor, this diaphragm/skin should be replaced every race day.
+This diaphragm/skin should be replaced every race day for optimized performance.